endreujhelyi/trial-exam-python/README.md

 ### How can you get a random number in python?
 [2p]
 #### Your answer:

+* the 'random' in-built module must be imported first
+* after use the randint function what is for integers
+* and I give the top and the bottom numbers where it generates randomly an integers from

+--> randint(1, 100): this will be generate a random number between 1 and 100

 ### What does M stand for in MVC?
 [2p]
 #### Your answer: